bartificer/programming-by-stealth/docs/pbs44.md

 I’ve published my sample solution to GitHub as [the tagged release `PBS43-Challenge-Solution` of `bartificer.ca.js`](https://github.com/bbusschots/bartificer_ca_js/tree/PBS43-Challenge-Solution).

-For the most part this was simply a matter of replacing the `var` keyword with the `let` keyword, but there were a few subtitles that I want to draw your attention to.
+For the most part this was simply a matter of replacing the `var` keyword with the `let` keyword, but there were a few subtleties that I want to draw your attention to.

 Firstly, safely declaring shared global namespaces like `bartificer` still needs to be done with `var`.
 Why?
 Because the same namespace is used as the parent namespace for many separate APIs, and it needs to be possible to use multiple such APIs within a single page.